-Evolution Exchange 2.4 comes with a simple account creation tool for some installations.
-Other installations require the standard account tool described in "Standard Configuration Tool for Evolution Exchange" on page 75 below.
+Evolution Exchange 2.6 comes with a simple account creation tool for Exchange accounts.

-If you have no accounts configured, the simple assistant starts when you start Evolution.
+If you have no accounts configured, the simple account configuration assistant starts when you start Evolution.
 It asks only for the Outlook Web Access URL, and your username and password.
-Evolution Exchange determines the remaining information on its own.
+Evolution Exchange determines the remaining information for you.